bobbae/gcp/challenges/tennis-rain/README.md

 * Consider the following description:
 ```
-Suppose, from 4 basketball matches, John won 3 and Harry won only one.
+Suppose, from 4 tennis matches, Bob won 3 and Bill won only one.
 ```

-* Question 1:  If you have to bet on either John or Harry for the next match who would you bet on?
+* Question 1:  If you have to bet on either Bob or Bill for the next match who would you bet on?

-* Question 2: What is the percentage of the chance that Harry might win the next match?
+* Question 2: What is the percentage of the chance that Bill might win the next match?

 * Now, consider further:
 ```
 Now, add another factor to the match, which is rain.
-When Harry won, it was raining.
-But, when John won, out of 3 matches, 1
+When Bill won, it was raining.
+But, when Bob won, out of 3 matches, 1
 time it was raining.

 By the way, the weather forecast says that there is an extremely high possibility of